kp5091/beocat-Trinity/Step2. Install-perlbrew.md

 		$ qsub YOUR_SHELL_SCRIPT.sh

 You can just change your arguments when you write script.
 It is easy and convenient, isn't it?
 Now, you are finally ready to run Trinity with your NGS reads.

+-For check your qsub,

+		$ qstat
+		or
+		$ qstat -j JOBID